bennoloeffler/py_template_flyio/README.md

 # py_template_flyio

-A **Copier template** for quickly bootstrapping a modern Python web application, ready for best-practice development, testing, and deployment on Fly.io.
+A **Copier template**, an **installer** and a **script for simple usage** for quickly bootstrapping a modern Python web application, ready for ai development with claude code, testing, and deployment on Fly.io.

 ---